Post2FixO/cronjob-config/README.md

-# cronjob-config

-Sync a Github repository to a Linux host with 2 intervals (CI/CD workaround when Linux host doesn't have a public IP/URL)

-# Git Synchronization via Cronjob Setup Documentation.
+# Git Synchronization via Cronjob Setup Documentation

 WARNING: destructive operation.
 The script will delete anything that won't sync with the repository before replacing and updating it with the repository content.

+Sync a Github repository to a Linux host with 2 intervals (CI/CD workaround when Linux host doesn't have a public IP/URL)

+## Overview

 This document outlines the steps to set up an automated interval based process to synchronize a local repository with a specific branch on GitHub using a cronjob.
 The setup ensures that the local server remains up-to-date with the latest changes pushed to a branch of choice.

-## Overview

 The cronjob periodically pulls changes from a specific branch in a GitHub repository to a local directory.
 The setup involves: